 The effectiveness of an alpha hydroxy acid peels treatment depends mainly on the concentration level used, and its pH (degree of acidity or alkalinity).

-Over the counter preparations of alpha-hydroxy are consumer safe (concentrations in the 3% -10% range).
-Regulated low concentration can be used daily by most people.
+• Over the counter preparations of alpha-hydroxy are consumer safe (concentrations in the 3% -10% range).
+Regulated low concentrations will bring slower results but with less side effects and can be used by most people.

-How AHAs Work and What They Do For Skin Care
+How AHAs Work and What They Do

 Alpha-hydroxy acids primary purpose is to work topically to exfoliate the surface of the skin and unclog pores to help bring back that glow.